TonyOrtega-Rally/sbt-contraband-example/README.md

   > :paste
   ```

-  You can simply edit and/or paste the following scala code into the terminal session, keying CTRL+D to start the interpretaion of input.
+  You can simply edit and/or paste the following scala code into the terminal session, keying CTRL+D to start interpretation.

   ```scala
   import sjsonnew.support.scalajson.unsafe.{ Converter, PrettyPrinter }